Tree trimming and power lines

 NEVER try to trim around a power line.
 Instead, hire a tree trimming professional and, when possible, call SRP to have your power temporarily disconnected while the work is being done.

 If a tree or plant is growing close to a power line that runs from a power pole to your home or a structure on your property:

-Keep in mind, tree trimming-related disconnections may need to be rescheduled if an emergency arises or if other, previously scheduled service orders need to be completed first.
+Keep in mind that tree trimming-related disconnections may need to be rescheduled if an emergency arises or if other previously scheduled service orders need to be completed first.